senacor/Tutorials-Microservices/hints/stage-06/README.md

 Note: You will have to build the registry project in order to create the JAR file that is added to the container.
 Run ```./gradlew build``` in the registry project directory.

-### Configure the IP address of eureka in the demo and the accounting project
+### Configure the IP address of eureka in the customer and the accounting project

 Use ```docker inspect registry | grep IPAddress``` to retrieve the IP address of the eureka server container.
-Then configure the IP address in the demo and the accounting service:
+Then configure the IP address in the customer and the accounting service:
 ```YAML
 server:
   port: 0